 The location of these surveys is shown in Figure 2.
-The Partial Measures survey was undertaken along this frontage on the 21st and 22nd February 2019.
-During this time weather conditions were dry and sunny with a calm sea state and wind force 1 to 2.
+The Partial Measures survey was undertaken along this frontage on the 21st and 22nd May 2020.
+During this time weather conditions were dry and sunny with a slight sea state and wind force 4-7 from the south-west.
 Full details of the weather conditions can be found in the surveyor's reports.